The book tries to reflect on an individual’s professional growth in the contemporary era of fickle employment guarantees.

-Have some core allies (who defend you and you defend them) and then have weaker ties surrounding the core
+Have some core allies, who defend you and you defend them and then have weaker ties surrounding the core

-- Pursue Breakout opportunities: Keep an eye around for breakout opportunities (random but can have huge impact on career)
+- Pursue Breakout opportunities: Keep an eye around for breakout opportunities (random but can have a huge impact on career)

-- Network Intelligence: Use your network for guidance along general as well as specific questions, schedule lunches with friends/people ahead of you/people in another interesting industry.
+- Network Intelligence: Use your network for guidance along with general as well as specific questions, and schedule lunches with friends/people ahead of you/people in another interesting industry.
 Such non-specific conversations can lead to serendipitous intelligence.

 One can read a more comprehensive summary on the official website.